schu/tinymonitoring/README.md

 The goal is to provide a low-cost and low-maintenance monitoring option for individuals and small teams.

-tinymonitoring is meant to be installed on a separate VM (tested on Ubuntu LTS).
+tinymonitoring is meant to be installed on a separate VM or system container.
+Tested on Ubuntu LTS.

 ## Configuration